Lorna Nanda Gangotra

 Date: Sunday 1 September 2019

 Location: Surrey Life Bite-size Talks Tent, Gloucester Square

-    Her inaugural supper club at the prestigious Darjeeling Express in central London was a sell-out.
-New to this year's Woking Food and Drink Festival, Lorna will be hosting a pop up supper club at the event on its opening night.
-(Tickets will go on sale closer to the event.)
+Lorna's inaugural supper club, at the prestigious Darjeeling Express in central London, was a sell-out event.
+New to this year's Woking Food and Drink Festival, Lorna will be hosting the FEAST pop up supper club on the festival's opening night.